Last Updated on

 Nails should be clipped once a month to avoid serious paw pain with your puppy.
 Have your pooch’s nails trimmed by a professional groomer if you’re not comfortable doing it yourself.

 Brush your dog’s teeth once daily.
 Watch out for signs of plaque build-up.
 Bones, dry kibble, and chew toys will also help in keeping your pup’s teeth clean.

 Crossbreeds are said to be healthier than purebreds.
-However, the German Shepherd Husky mix may be prone to some significant and potential health conditions that it may inherit from its parents.
+However, the German Shepherd Husky mix may be prone to some significant health conditions that it may inherit from its parents.

-Below are some of the most common health issues that the Husky Shepherd may suffer from:
+Below are some of the most common health issues that this hybrid may suffer from:

 - Elbow and hip dysplasia – This happens when the joints become unstable or loose.
 This can be avoided by keeping your Gerberian Shepsky at a healthy weight so that no undue stress is placed on his joints.

 - Corneal dystrophy – This is a condition where abnormal material accumulates in the outer layer of the eye or the cornea.
 It develops slowly and affects both eyes and can cause vision loss.